Herbs for Cooking & Dehydrating

 You can grow your herbs just about anywhere outside as long as you follow the instructions for sunlight and have the proper dirt.
 In the past I have grown my herbs in a raised bed in the garden.
 This year I am thinking about putting them in pots but I still haven’t decided.
 I have many bare spots in my perineal flower beds and instead of planting annuals I am thinking of planting the herbs.
 If anyone has an opinion as to pot planting compared to in the ground planting I would love to hear from you.
 I know they will stay moister in the ground but I get a lot of weeds here in the country and feel it will be easier for weed control if they are in pots.

 I will use my herbs fresh all season long with my recipes and to garnish my plates.
 When the cold is near, or if I get too many herbs to use fresh, I will dehydrate them for the winter.
-If you click on the link below it is the link to a post I did back in 2017 on dehydrating herbs.
+If you click HERE it is the link to a post I did back in 2017 on dehydrating herbs.